datnguyen0328/movie-recommendation-system/README.md

 | Nguyễn Đình Hồng Phong |

 ## Implementation instruction
 This project is best runneed on Kaggle, which has all dependencies.
+Should use Kaggle account for larger amount of RAM in running process.

 - Open the project on this Kaggle link: https://www.kaggle.com/code/hieungv/movie-recommendation-system-capstone-project/edit
 - Clink on "Copy & Edit" and then run the notebook